Aluminium-ion battery: Chalmers University of Technology and the National Institute of Chemistry in Slovenia

-In 2019 researchers proposed using anthraquinone for the cathode in an aluminum ion battery.
+In 2019 researchers proposed using anthraquinone for the cathode in an aluminium ion battery.

 Queensland University of Technology

-In 2019 researchers from Queensland University of Technology developed cryptomelane based electrodes as cathode for Aluminum ion battery with an aqueous electrolyte.
+In 2019 researchers from Queensland University of Technology developed cryptomelane based electrodes as cathode for aluminium ion battery with an aqueous electrolyte.

 Clemson University

 In 2017, researchers at Clemson Nanomaterials Institute used a graphene electrode to intercalate tetrachloroaluminate (AlCl_{4}^{−}).
-The team constructed batteries with aluminum anodes, pristine or modified few-layer graphene cathodes, and an ionic liquid with AlCl3 salt as the electrolyte.
+The team constructed batteries with aluminium anodes, pristine or modified few-layer graphene cathodes, and an ionic liquid with AlCl3 salt as the electrolyte.
 They claimed that the battery can operate over 10,000 cycles with an energy density of 200 Wh/kg.

 Zhejiang University

 In December 2017 a Zhejiang University team announced a battery using graphene films as cathode and metallic aluminium as anode.

 The 3H3C (Trihigh Tricontinuous) design results in a graphene film cathode with excellent electrochemical properties.
 Liquid crystal graphene formed a highly oriented structure.
-High temperature annealing under pressure produced a high quality and high channelling graphene structure.
+High-temperature annealing under pressure produced a high-quality and high-channelling graphene structure.
 Claimed properties: